 - Automatic preservation of all approval and payment details

 - Simplified transitions between each step of accounts payable

-MineralTree is an AP Automation solution that takes an end-to-end approach to automating accounts payable.
-Businesses that invest in MineralTree Invoice-to-Pay see a 60% increase in efficiency, and also drastically reduce their exposure to fraud by building simple, repeatable, and scalable payment controls into their every vendor payment processes.
+MineralTree TotalAP is an AP Automation solution that takes an end-to-end approach to automate accounts payable.
+Businesses that invest in MineralTree see up to an 80% increase in efficiency, and also drastically reduce their exposure to fraud by building simple, repeatable, and scalable payment controls into their everyday vendor payment processes.

 Most finance and accounting professionals are aware that the benefits of a fully automated AP process extend far beyond added fraud protection and a compelling ROI, but did you know that Accounts Payable professionals who automate invoice capture and payments are often able to save several hours per day?
 You’d never have to skip lunch to chase down payment authorizations and print paper checks again!

 Curious to learn more about AP Automation for your team?
 Contact us to learn more about MineralTree and how our robust AP automation software can transform your accounts payable department.